hansroland/reflex-dom-inbits/tutorial.md

 tShow (Just x) = (T.pack . show) x
 ~~~

-Note: With the function *tabDisplay* the number of tabs is fix.
+Note: With the function *tabDisplay* the number of tabs is fixed.
 You cannot change it during run time.

 # Swiss Meteo Data Example 3